KDercksen/simplerad-backend/README.md

 ### Data

 To use the original SimpleRad data, contact us personally.
+Along with data, we offer a script to automatically link the data into the front- and backend repositories.

 You can also use your own data.
 The concepts for entity linking should live in `data/entity_lists/*.jsonl` (can be configured in config files), you can use multiple `jsonl` files if you want.